The Far-Right Says You Can't Be Dutch And Turkish. These Immigrants Say Otherwise.

 A diplomatic feud and a divisive election dominated by the far-right’s attacks on Islam are putting millions of Turkish and Muslim immigrants in the Netherlands on the spot.
 “They feel like second-class citizens,” a political candidate said.

-ROTTERDAM — The Nieuwe Maas River cuts through the city, splitting this major Dutch port’s north, where City Hall and the main train station are located, from the southern neighborhoods home to tens of thousands of Turks and other recent immigrants.
+ROTTERDAM, The Netherlands — The Nieuwe Maas River cuts through the city, splitting this major Dutch port’s north, where City Hall and the main train station are located, from the southern neighborhoods home to tens of thousands of Turks and other recent immigrants.

 “Cross the bridge to the south and you leave Holland,” says anthropologist Sefa Yurukel, chairman of the Dutch Turkish Council.
 “You are in Turkey.”